 Who Will Get Alimony Tax Deductions in 2019?

-Who will get alimony tax deductions in 2019 depends on whether the divorce is finalized before or after the beginning of 2019.
+It depends on whether the divorce is finalized before or after the beginning of 2019.
 For spouses who divorce in 2019, the new law is in effect.
 For those spouses completing their divorce on January 1, 2019, or later, neither spouse gets an alimony tax deduction.
 The paying spouse can no longer take an alimony tax deduction.
 The spouse receiving the alimony does not count payments as income.
 Neither party gets an alimony tax deduction if the divorce becomes final in 2019.

-What Will Happen to People Already Receiving Alimony?
+What Happened to People Already Receiving Alimony?

 A person already paying alimony based on a court order that’s effective as of December 31, 2018, may continue to deduct the payments from their income.
 If an order is effective as of December 31, 2018, but changed on or after January 1, 2019, the new alimony tax rules may apply.
 Parties seeking to modify an alimony order that’s already in place should remember that changes in the alimony order may also change the tax burdens for both parties.